Nothing is more important than children's wellbeing.

 Adults can be funny.
 Preschoolers are hilarious!
 Who else can you interact with (This happened the week the housekeeping center was transformed into a veterinarian’s office.) and hear, “Don’t get up.
 You’re still dead, teacher.
 Stay down, dog.
 Lay down.”
 There is nothing quite like imaginary play!

-The next two books subtitled, Holiday Celebrations (4), and Community Helpers (5) are written and waiting for me to finish my YA Historical Fiction novel, The Hobo Code and The Crystal Key, an MG Magical Realism novel with a Sci-fi glaze.
+The next two books subtitled, Holiday Celebrations (4), and Community Helpers (5) are written and waiting for me to finish my YA historical fiction novel, The Hobo Code and The Crystal Key, an MG Magical Realism novel with a Sci-fi glaze.